 I knew I loved the peanut sauce from our local Thai place, and I loved cold sesame noodle salad before I went low carb.
 So I was searching the interwebs for noodle ideas along those paths and then I realized "Hey, you love zoodles so why not use coodles (get it, cucumber noodles?
 Ya, ummm nevermind).
 I bounced the idea of the hubby and he gave me the thumbs up so away I went.

-I was just going to use an old sesame peanut noodle recipe of mine and sub in the cucumber noodles, but decided I wanted to recreate the peanut sauce from the local joint and WALA this salad was born!
+I was just going to use an old sesame peanut noodle recipe of mine and sub in the cucumber noodles but decided I wanted to recreate the peanut sauce from the local joint, and VIOLA this salad was born!

 I go to this recipe to replace my typical cauliflower rice when it comes to anything Asian I make.
 I never get tired of cauliflower rice but the Mr.?
 Well, he will give me the heavy sigh and I know what that means so this is a great way to keep from hearing that from him.

-This year my the cucumbers in my garden decided to go on strike so I had to buy them, but next year we are building a good-sized raised bed garden instead of my container garden on the back porch, so I have fingers crossed I will get a good amount out of it!
+This year the cucumbers in my garden decided to go on strike so I had to buy them, but next year we are building a good-sized raised bed garden instead of my container garden on the back porch, so I have my fingers crossed I will get a good amount of cucumbers out of it!

 Detailed measurements and instructions can be found on the printable recipe card at the bottom of the page.

 This is a basic breakdown of the steps involved in making Spicy Peanut Cucumber Noodle Salad.
 You will find the full directions in the recipe card at the bottom of the post.

 Cut the ends of each cucumber off and then cut each cucumber in half.

 Spiralize each half of the cucumber.
 Cutting the spiralized noodles if needed to keep them at a manageable length.

 Combine the remaining ingredients, except the warm water, in a small bowl and whisk to combine well.